Community Giving Program

-It is our policy to build meaningful relationships with organizations in the communities in which we do business – Sacramento, Salida and Turlock.
-Of importance to Blue Diamond is the development and investment in these regions by supporting those community organizations that help advance agricultural education and improve the health and wellness of children and families.
+It is our policy to build meaningful relationships with organizations that serve the communities in which we produce our products – namely, Sacramento, Salida, and Turlock.
+Generally, this will be defined as organizations working in the geographic area within 25 miles of our facility in a particular community.
+Blue Diamond prioritizes funding for projects that advance either agricultural education and/or improve the health and wellness of children and families.